aeon-toolkit/aeon/docs/getting_started.md

 0.11725953222644162
 ```
 `aeon` has a rich functionality for forecasting, and supports a wide variety of use
-ases.
+cases.
 To find out more about forecasting in `aeon`, you can explore through the
 extensive [user guide notebook](./examples/forecasting/forecasting.ipynb).

 ## Time Series Classification (TSC)